Lowrie, A's beat Rangers 3-2 as Beltre leaves with injury - Philly

-Texas slugger Adrian Beltre exited with a left hamstring strain in the eighth after pulling up at first base on what would have been a double but was instead a single for his 3,075th career hit.
+Beltre strained his left hamstring coming out of the batter's box in the eighth inning and limped to first base on what would have been a double but was instead a single for his 3,075th career hit.

+The 39-year-old third baseman in his 21st season didn't sound optimistic after the game but wanted to wait for an MRI on Wednesday before saying much else.

+If Beltre ends up on the disabled list, the Rangers won't have any of their opening day infielders in those spots for the finale of what is already a fifth straight series loss at home, the most to start a season since the franchise moved to Texas in 1972.

+When Andrus got hurt, Joey Gallo was shuffled to left field from first base, where rookie Ronald Guzman is starting now.
+Delino DeShields has returned to center field after a broken hand sidelined him for three weeks and weakened the Texas outfield significantly.

+"It's gut-wrenching, to say the least," said manager Jeff Banister, whose Rangers (8-17) have matched their second-worst 25-game start and are 3-12 at home.
+"However, I'll continue to say this: There is no timeout.
+We'll continue to play."

-Lowrie's liner over the glove of diving center fielder Delino DeShields came against reliever Matt Bush after two doubles off Hamels in an inning that included a pair of Oakland baserunners getting thrown out at third base.
+Lowrie's seventh-inning liner over the glove of a diving DeShields came against reliever Matt Bush after two doubles off Hamels in an inning that included a pair of Oakland baserunners getting thrown out at third base.

-Andrew Triggs (2-0) allowed one run in six innings with six strikeouts, and former closer Santiago Casilla pitched a scoreless ninth for his first save.
+Andrew Triggs (2-0) allowed one run in six innings with six strikeouts, and former closer Santiago Casilla pitched a scoreless ninth for his first save in Oakland's eighth win in nine games since a 5-10 start.

+"There's no coincidence that we've been winning games when we've been getting starting pitching six innings or more," manager Bob Melvin said.

+Hamels (1-4) gave up two runs in 6 1/3 innings and hit three batters, matching the 2008 World Series MVP's career high set on April 20, 2016, in a 2-1 win against Houston.
+Rangers reliever Jake Diekman also hit a batter.

-Oakland rookie Lou Trivino struck out two batters to finish the eighth after coming in cold when Blake Treinen took a line drive from Shin-Soo Choo off his right leg and had to leave the game.
+Oakland rookie Lou Trivino struck out two batters to finish the eighth after coming in cold when Blake Treinen took a line drive from Choo off his right leg and had to leave the game.
+Melvin said Treinen had a bruised shin and would be evaluated Wednesday.

 Trivino was called up from Triple-A Nashville earlier in the day when Yusmeiro Petit went on the bereavement list following the death of his mother in Venezuela.
 Petit was away from the team for four days earlier this month to spend time with his mom.